If the words "summer vacation" are throwing you into a panic, you are not alone.

 Still hearing complaints?
 Just mention all the jobs you have around the house that could help them keep busy, and they’re sure to find something else to occupy themselves.

-It may take some patience as everyone adjusts to the system, but your kids will eventually get used to all their free time.
-They’ll be able to truly enjoy the rest of the summer, and especially that pool noodle obstacle course you designed.
+It may take some patience, but your kids will eventually get used to all their free time and truly enjoy the rest of the summer.

 Parenting coach Amy McCready is the Founder of Positive Parenting Solutions and the author of The “Me, Me, Me” Epidemic - A Step-by-Step Guide to Raising Capable, Grateful Kids in an Over-Entitled World and If I Have to Tell You One More Time…The Revolutionary Program That Gets Your Kids to Listen Without Nagging, Reminding or Yelling.
 Learn more about free parenting training with Amy.